jleahred/jleahred.github.io/jleahred.md

 ## How this page was made...

-Previosly, I had a _google site_ [(link)](https://sites.google.com/site/joseluisestebanaparicio/home).
+Previously, I had a _google site_ [(link)](https://sites.google.com/site/joseluisestebanaparicio/home).
 It was a kind of _wyiswyg_ editor to prepare a **html**.
 Well, this is not very funny.
-Even more important, it's not flexible neither practical (specially for someone with programming knolegment).
+Even more important, it's not flexible neither practical (specially for someone with programming knowledgment).
 Behind _wyiswyg_ there are a lot of pain and problems (even for not programming guys).

-Therefore, I prepared this little page to replace the boring one (obiosly, 100% free of _wysiwyg_).
+Therefore, I prepared this little page to replace the boring one (obviously, 100% free of _wysiwyg_).

 When you load this page in your browser, a minimum **html** file is rendered.
 It calls a **Dart** program compiled in **javascript**.